Minolta: Autofocus SLRs

 Minolta purchased the patent rights to autofocus lens technology from Leica Camera in the 1970s.
 In 1985, Minolta introduced a new line of autofocus (AF) SLR cameras.
 In North America, they used the name Maxxum; in Europe, the cameras were called Dynax; and in Japan, they were named Alpha.
 They were Minolta's first line of automatic focus SLR cameras, and the first commercially successful autofocus SLRs the world had seen.

 Minolta's marketing agency of record, The Manhattan-based William Esty Company branded the Minolta Maxxum, which was named by Creative Director George Morin.
-The round Minolta logo was developed by Art Director Herbert Clark with internationally renowned designer Saul Bass.
+The round Minolta logo was developed by Art Director Herbert Clark with designer Saul Bass.
 The Minolta Freedom line of autofocus compacts were also branded at The William Esty Company, and named by Senior Copywriter Niels Peter Olsen.
 The Minolta Freedom line also included the Minolta Talker, the first point & shoot camera to incorporate a voice-chip that assisted with autofocus and flash operations.
 As a result of their innovations, the products that Minolta launched with The William Esty Company increased their camera sales from third, behind Canon & Nikon, to first in the U.S. marketplace.

 With the Maxxum line, the heavy duty metal bodies of earlier Minoltas were abandoned in favor of lighter and less expensive plastics.
 The Maxxum 7000, the most popular of the new Maxxums, introduced the innovation of arrow buttons for setting aperture and shutter speed, rather than a shutter speed dial on the body and an aperture ring on the lens.
 That way, the only control necessary on the lens is the manual focus ring (plus the zoom ring in the case of zoom lenses).

 The Maxxum 7000 had two 8-bit CPUs and six integrated circuits.
 A circuit on the lens relayed aperture information to the camera body, and the motor for autofocus was contained within the camera body.
 An LCD showed aperture, shutter speed, and frame count, while an infrared beam counted sprocket holes when advancing the film from frame to frame (this prevents the use of infrared film).
 The 7000 had TTL phase-detection focusing and metering, autoexposure, and predictive autofocus.
 All Maxxum cameras use the Minolta A-mount; earlier manual-focus Minolta SR-mount lenses are incompatible with the new AF cameras.

 Unfortunately for Minolta, its autofocus design was found to infringe on the patents of Honeywell, a U.S. corporation.
 After protracted litigation, in 1991 Minolta was ordered to pay Honeywell damages, penalties, trial costs, and other expenses in a final amount of $127.6 million.